Are you replacing your roof or building a new home?

 The color and type of materials set the tone for the rest of your property and might be one of the most noticeable or defining aspects of your home.

-It all starts with the type of home that you have.
+It all starts with the type of home and roof style that you have.

 For instance, a trendy color might look odd on an old-fashioned colonial, while wooden shingles might be strange on a more modern residence.

 Consult with your roofing contractor and architects for ideas, look online for examples of houses similar to yours and see what you like.